 However, the pinkish coloration in the “Salt Point” series is due to the color of copper glowing through white translucent glass.

 The biggest challenge in doing these pieces is to keep the white enamel in the tiny dots - some as small as .25mm - “whitish” over 4 or 5 firings.
-To control the discoloration from copper oxidation, I formulate the enamel recipe and carefully control the firings.
+To control the green discoloration from copper oxidation, I formulate the enamel recipe and carefully control the firings.

 When I apply this technique to a realistic photo made up of halftones, the image takes on a mysterious three dimensional quality.
 Someone likened the pieces to being “there and not there”.
-That seems to fit with the timeless, other-worldly quality of the landscapes I’m drawn to.
+That description seems to fit with the timeless, other-worldly quality of the landscapes I’m drawn to.